ClementLptr/BenefitsOfDepth/README.md

 This repository contains the implementation of experimental tests validating theoretical results from the paper "Benefits of Depth in Neural Networks" by Matus Telgarsky (JMLR 2016).

 ### Project Overview
-The goal of this project is to empirically verify the theoretical bounds and limitations of neural network depth as presented in the paper, specifically focusing on:
+The goal of this project is to empirically verify the theoretical benefits and limitations of neural network depth as presented in the paper, specifically focusing on:
+- Theorem 1.1: This theorem establishes that for any positive integer kk, there exist neural networks with Θ(k3)Θ(k3) layers, Θ(1)Θ(1) nodes per layer, and Θ(1)Θ(1) distinct parameters that cannot be approximated by networks with O(k)O(k) layers unless they are exponentially large—requiring Ω(2k)Ω(2k) nodes.
 - Theorem 3.12: Existence of labelings realizable by deep networks but not shallow ones
 - Lemma 4.1: Probability bounds for random labeling classification
 - Relationship between network depth and approximation capabilities